 In determining whether scheduled emergency transportation should be the responsibility of the DHCFP's NET broker, distance or cost is not the deciding factor.
-In-transit care needs and timecritical factors take precedence.
+In-transit care needs and time-critical factors take precedence.
 The following guidelines provide general direction.

-1. When the recipient's care needs during transit exceed the capabilities of a non-emergency transportation provider, scheduled emergencies will be treated as emergencies.
+1. When the recipient's care needs during transit exceed the capabilities of a NET provider, scheduled emergencies will be treated as emergencies.